 For 70 years, Father Joe’s Villages has been the leader in providing emergency services to people experiencing homelessness in San Diego.
-While we have not yet seen a positive within the homeless community, Father Joe’s Villages is implementing an emergency response to protect the health and safety of our neighbors, volunteers and staff.
+Now, Father Joe’s Villages is implementing an emergency response to COVID-19 to protect the health and safety of our neighbors, volunteers and staff.

 The Vulnerability of our Neighbors

 Life on the streets is more difficult than most of us can imagine.
 Individuals experiencing homelessness are more vulnerable than the general population.